Data Augmentation Approaches in Natural Language Processing: A Survey: Data Augmentation Methods in NLP

 \subsubsection{Self-training}

 In some scenarios, unlabeled raw data is easy to obtain.
 Thus, converting such data into valid data would greatly increase the amount of data, as shown in Figure~\ref{Fig.sampling-based}(d).

-Some methods train a model on the gold dataset to predict labels for unlabeled data.
-Thakur et al.~\cite{Thakur2021AugmentedSD[45]} first fine-tune BERT on gold data, then use the fine-tuned BERT to label unlabeled sentence pairs.
+Thakur et al.~\cite{Thakur2021AugmentedSD[45]} first fine-tune BERT on the original data, then use the fine-tuned BERT to label unlabeled sentence pairs.
 Such augmented data, as well as the gold data, are used to train SBERT together.
 Miao et al.~\cite{Miao2020TwitterDA[35]} further introduce data distillation into the self-training process.
 They output the label of unlabeled data by the iteratively updated teacher model.
-Yang et al.~\cite{Yang2020NeuralRF[59]} apply a similar self-training method in the Question Answering task; a cross-attention-based teacher model is used to determine the label of each QA pair.
+Yang et al.~\cite{Yang2020NeuralRF[59]} apply a similar self-training method in question answering; a cross-attention-based teacher model is used to determine the label of each QA pair.
 Du et al.~\cite{Du2021SelftrainingIP[69]} introduce SentAugment, a data augmentation method that computes task-specific query embeddings from labeled data to retrieve sentences from a bank of billions of unlabeled sentences crawled from the web.

 Some methods directly transfer exsiting models from other tasks to generate pseudo-parallel corpus.
 Montella et al.~\cite{Montella2020DenoisingPA[47]} make use of Wikipedia to leverage a massive sentences.
 Then they use Stanford OpenIE package to extract the triplets given Wikipedia sentences.
 For example, given ``\textit{Barack Obama was born in Hawaii.}'', the returned triples by Stanford OpenIE are $<Barack Obama; was; born> and <Barack Obama; was born in; Hawaii>$ Such mappings are flipped as the augmented data of RDF-to-text tasks.
 Aleksandr et al.~\cite{Aleksandr-inproceedings[50]} apply a similar method.
-Since BERT does well on object-property (OP) relationship prediction and object-affordance (OA) relationship prediction, Zhao et al.~\cite{Zhao2020LearningPC[86]} directly use a fine-tuned BERT to predict the label of OP and OA samples. \tipbox{ \textbf{Self-training}
+Since BERT does well on object-property (OP) relationship prediction and object-affordance (OA) relationship prediction, Zhao et al.~\cite{Zhao2020LearningPC[86]} directly use a fine-tuned BERT to predict the label of OP and OA samples.